 Two Main Types of Barcodes for Books

-Book barcodes come in two forms.
-Barcodes with prices and barcodes without prices.
 Book prices are listed using a 5-digit code.
 The first digit is the currency in which the book is being sold.
-For example, a book sold in the U.S. for $15.99 would read as “51599” as the five-digit code.
-Here are some examples of country codes:

--5 would be used for U.S. dollars
+-5 for U.S. dollars

 -6 for Canadian dollars

--3 for Australia
+-3 for Australian dollars

 What’s Included in an ISBN Barcode?

 An ISBN barcode typically consists of the ISBN itself, country or language code, and a check digit for error detection.
-Together, these components form a unique identifier for the book, enabling efficient tracking and management.

-How Much Do Barcodes for Books Cost?
+Buying Barcodes for Books

 Using Amazon KDP’s Free Barcode